-- Research Strategy (5 single-spaced page limit, no form).
+- Research Strategy (Up to 5 single-spaced page limit, no form).
 For more guidance on writing a strong Research Strategy click here.
 Strategy includes:

 - NIH Project Summary Page (PHS 398 Form Page 2)

-These following three sections are up to a total of 3 pages
+- The following three sections are up to a total of 3 pages:

 - Background and Significance: Rationale and significance of the project, including relevance to the goals of the COBRE and plans for use of the Cores in subsequent independently-funded projects